SahaSayan23/Assistant_Monica/README.md

 This is my personal voice assistant Monica created by me ( Sayan Saha ).

-I use Python programming language to built this project.
+I have used Python programming language to build this project.
-Python packages like SpeechRecognition, pyttsx, PyAudio, pywhatkit, python wikipedia, pyjokes are used here.
+Python packages like SpeechRecognition, pyttsx, PyAudio, pywhatkit, python wikipedia, pyjokes have been used here.